 What Is Soy Sauce?

 Soy sauce comes from China, but it is also very popular in other Asian countries, such as Japan and Korea.
-It is popularly used as a dipping sauce and condiment for marinating meat.
-You will see soy sauce in almost every Asian meal.
-It adds a salty and umami flavor to the dishes.
+It is popularly used as a condiment for marinating meat or dipping sauce.
+Most notably, soy sauce is a must-have accompaniment with sushi, a staple Japanese dish.

 Soy sauce has a dark brown color and a semi-thick texture.
 It is thicker than water but not as thick as soup and other sauces, such as tomato sauce.
 You should know that there are several variants of soy sauce.
 Some varieties have slightly different tastes and textures from others.